Leased Fishing Access

 Guadalupe River downstream from Canyon Lake

-With funding from the U.S. Department of Agriculture’s Voluntary Public Access and Habitat Incentive Program, Texas Parks and Wildlife Department has signed temporary agreements with property owners to improve fishing access to rivers and streams.
+With funding from the Texas Parks and Wildlife Foundation, TPWD has signed temporary agreements with property owners to improve fishing access to rivers and streams.

 Mountain Breeze Campground

 Located on the north side of River Road about 0.6 miles east of the third bridge crossing.
 See map.